Abnormal Fetal Position and Presentation

 Image by healthhand.com

-Trauma is very common during vaginal delivery of a baby in face presentation, so parents must be warned that their baby may be bruised and that a C-section is available to avoid this trauma.
+Trauma is very common during vaginal delivery of a baby in face presentation.
+Medical staff must warn parents that their baby may be bruised and that a C-section is available to avoid this trauma.

 • Prolonged labor